gerasev-kirill/ng-flags/README.md

 ## Usage
-1. Add ng-flag.js to your main file (index.html)
+1. Add dist/ui.flag.min.js to your main file (index.html)

-2. Set `ngFlag` as a dependency in your module
+2. Set `uiFlag` as a dependency in your module
   ```javascript
   var myapp = angular.module('myapp', ['uiFlag'])
   ```